 Rocky works hard and plays harder.
 He and his wife Penny have three rowdy boys and a baby girl.
 On evenings after work, he can be found pitching to his sons, chasing them down on their bikes and battery-powered 4-wheelers, or grilling in the back yard.
 He likes to SCUBA dive and snow ski.
 He enjoys Tennessee football games in autumn and Santa Rosa Beach, Florida in springtime.
 Rocky has an adventurous spirit which led him to jump out of an airplane to skydive, drive a NASCAR 155 MPH at Kentucky Speedway and cliff dive 35 feet into the Caribbean Sea at Rick’s Café in Jamaica.

 Rocky is the founder and principal shareholder of the Nashville based Rocky Law Firm where he focuses his practice on significant cases involving catastrophic, brain and spinal cord injury, wrongful death and workers’ compensation.
-Located on historic Music Row, Rocky and his talented team represent injury victims across Tennessee and throughout the Southeast.
+With multiple mid-state offices for the convenience of clients, Rocky and his talented team represent injury victims across Tennessee and throughout the Southeast.